University-of-Colorado/University-of-Colorado.github.io/index.markdown

 ---
 layout: page
-title: University of Colorado Github Enterprise
+title: University of Colorado GitHub Enterprise
 permalink: /
 ---

-This site hosts the documentation for the University of Colorado's Github Enterprise agreement.
-Each campus manages it's own Github organization, however the core of Github Enterprise is managed by the Platform Engineering team at the University of Colorado Boulder.
-If you wish to contact the Platform Engineering team please [email us](mailto:help@colorado.edu?subject=[Github]%20Route%20to%20Platform%20Engineering).
+This site hosts the documentation for the University of Colorado's GitHub Enterprise agreement.
+Each campus manages it's own GitHub organization, however the core of GitHub Enterprise is managed by the Platform Engineering team at the University of Colorado Boulder.
+If you wish to contact the Platform Engineering team please [email us](mailto:help@colorado.edu?subject=[GitHub]%20Route%20to%20Platform%20Engineering).

 ## For End Users
 - [Creating Service Accounts](service-accounts)